 And why?
 To let it be known that it’s OK not to feel OK, and it’s absolutely OK to ask for help; to rid our lives of the crippling silence, the prison of lonesomeness, the suffocating agony of the dark night; to cry out loud and clear that 800 deaths by suicide annually is 800 too many; to shine a light where darkness threatens; to let it be known that help is there; to simply talk; to work shoulder to shoulder to break the cycle of suicide on our incredibly beautiful island; to save, nurture and care for each of the bright and shining stars that we, each one of us, uniquely are.

-If you are on the route of this cycle you might want to give us a cheer, honk your horn as we pass, volunteer to host a cyclist, or join us for a half day, full day or more.
+If you are on the route of this cycle in 2019 you might want to give us a cheer, honk your horn as we pass, volunteer to host a cyclist, or join us for a half day, full day or more.

 Visit www.cycleagainstsuicide.com for more information.